RyanPeterThomas/SCMS_Project4_Group2/README.md

     be edited in line 9 and 13 to cater to other projects.

-Explanation of Files.
+## Explanation of Files:

 DomImages - this folder contains collected images from DoBot tests taken with the poses from 'DomPose'.

 RyanImages - this folder contains collected images from DoBot tests taken with the poses from 'RyanPose'.

-Functions - contains several functions that are called upon in the 'calibrationCode.m' file, that makes the code more clear and concise.
+Functions - contains several functions that are called upon in the 'calibrationCode.m' file, which makes the code more clear and concise.

-Poses - this folder contains the transformation matrix from the relative porject poses. letsTest - with this file you can run a simulation of the project. calibrationCode - as outlined above. dobotandcam_V1 - as outlined above. test_dobotandcam - as outlined above. transforns - as outlined above.
+Poses - this folder contains the transformation matrix from the relative project poses.

+letsTest - with this file you can run a simulation of the project.
-Project Contribution.

-calibrationCode.m - Ruby
-Functions - Ruby
-Poses - Ruby
-transforns - Dom
+calibrationCode - as outlined above.

-dobotandcam_V1 - Ryan, Dom
+dobotandcam_V1 - as outlined above.

-test_dobotandcam - Ryan, Dom
+test_dobotandcam - as outlined above.

+transforns - as outlined above.

+## Individual Contribution:

+Domenic Kadioglu (24426924) - 33%

+Ruby Laidlaw (14264903) - 33%

+Ryan Thomas (13938802) - 33%

+## References:

+This code in heavily inspired by [ZacharyTaylor'swork](https://github.com/ZacharyTaylor/Camera-to-Arm-Calibration) in which he calibrates via a static camera facing toward the DoBot with a pattern attached to its end-effector.